Chart Color Schemes

 The level of general health in Peregian Springs is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Peregian Springs shows superior health outcomes for both young and elderly residents, with low prevalence rates for common conditions.
+Peregian Springs shows superior health outcomes for both young and elderly residents.

-Approximately 56% (~6,698 people) have private health cover, a high rate compared to other regions.
-Mental health issues affect 8.0%, while arthritis impacts 7.1%.
-Around 72.5% report no medical ailments, higher than the Rest of Qld's 68.8%.
-The area has 15.8% (1,888 people) aged 65 and over, lower than the Rest of Qld's 25.8%.
+Common health conditions have a low prevalence, with private health cover at approximately 56% (~6,698 people).
+Mental health issues affect 8.0%, arthritis impacts 7.1%, while 72.5% report no medical ailments, compared to 68.8% in the rest of Queensland.
+The area has 15.8% aged 65 and over (1,888 people), lower than the 25.8% statewide average.
 Senior health outcomes are above average, mirroring the general population's profile.

 Frequently Asked Questions - Health